 Kaitlin has worked part-time in the WHA Executive Office since the organization moved to Nebraska in July of 2017.
 In June 2020, the WHA Council agreed to create a second full-time position on the staff, which she filled.
 While the Executive Office has moved to Kansas, she continues to work remotely from Omaha.
-The 2020 conference will be her fifth WHA conference and the fourth WHA conference she has worked as staff.
+The 2021 conference will be her sixth WHA conference and the 5th WHA conference she has worked as staff.

 In addition, she is a soapbox advocate for the beauty of the physical place that is Nebraska and enjoys cross-stitching, driving across the local farmlands, video games, sarcasm, and taking pictures of her sweet, cranky old baby-cat, Kitty because she is the cutest little thing ever.
 She recently discovered a love of gardening and preserving food and now wants to grow all the things.
 Her dream is to have a house with a big yard that she can convert into a mega-garden and have some chickens.
 Definitely a floppy sun hat.
 Maybe a few sassy goats.
 We'll see.

 If you attended the 2022 San Antonio Conference, Abigail most likely welcomed you to many of the events.
 She is beyond grateful to serve the Western History Association in a larger capacity.
 From Slidell, Louisiana, Abigail moved to Lafayette, Louisiana prior to Hurricane Katrina.
 Because of Katrina and Hurricane Rita, she lived in a household with her extended, Cajun family.
 She holds this hectic time close to her heart, as she got to spend her formative years living and growing with her Francophone family.